xxin-han/Gensyn/README.md

-# 🧠 What is Nockchain?
+# 🧠 What is Gensyn?

 Gensyn is a decentralized platform and network designed to run and train machine learning (ML) models efficiently across the globe using distributed computing.